SIGLA-GU/siglatools/docs/document_store_schema.md

 _Notes_

-`variable_id` is used to capture a many-to-one relationship with the Legal Framework variable.
+`variables` is used to capture a many-to-many relationship with the Legal Framework variable.
+A legal framework(in total) can be a legal framework for many variables.